CSCfi/Kielipankki-utilities/docs/howto_download_package.md

 - the subdirectory contains the zip file(s) (short-name.zip)
 - the description of the zip file(s) offers the name and type of license and links via URN to the license page in the portal
 - the subdirectory contains the uncompressed README.txt and LICENSE.txt
+- for a release candidate the file RELEASE_CANDIDATE.txt is added
 - for restricted corpora a license and acceptance page opens, that needs to be approved before download
 - for RES corpora, check the functionality of the LBR record